 The theory of Lean start-up with its focus on product, small bets, customer validation and pivot points, has become almost universally accepted within software development and businesses in general.
 In this article Helen Walton offers a provocative critique of its suitability to many business contexts, as well as recounting why the method proved almost fatal for one particular start-up – her own.

-To exploit agile advantages like speed, flexibility, and fast feedback, companies need to work on the right things.
-The three-horizons model explains how companies need to work to ensure sustainable growth.
+The three-horizons model explains how companies can work on the right things to ensure sustainable growth.
 Visual portfolio management can integrate the different types of work into a coherent system.
+2

 Delivering the right products fast can be challenging, certainly when there are many unknowns along the way.
 If you want to build products fast you need to be able to learn fast and efficiently.